Kabardino-Balkarian Autonomous Soviet Socialist Republic: History

 The Russian, Ottoman and Persian Empires fought for the region between the 17th and 19th centuries, during which the region was under Russian control.
-After the October revolution, the region joined the Mountain Autonomous Soviet Socialist Republic in 1921, during the Russian Civil War.
-The territories were detached from the Mountain ASSR to the Kabardino-Balkarian Autonomous Oblast in 1922, and on 5 December 1936 it was renamed the Kabardino-Balkarian Autonomous Soviet Socialist Republic.
+After the October Revolution, the region joined the Mountain Autonomous Soviet Socialist Republic in 1921, during the Russian Civil War.
+The territories were detached from the Mountain ASSR to the Kabardino-Balkarian Autonomous Oblast in 1922, and on 5 December 1936 it was transformed into the Kabardino-Balkarian Autonomous Soviet Socialist Republic.

-In 1944, Joseph Stalin accused the Balkars of cooperating with Nazi Germany, men of military age suspected of being collaborators were deported to internment camps in Central Asia.
-Stalin ceded the Baksan valley to the Georgian SSR.
-"Balkar" was dropped from the state's name, which was renamed to the Kabardin ASSR.
-After the war's end, most of those interned were allowed to return, except those who actually were involved in anti-Soviet conspiracies.
-In 1957, the original name of Balkar-Kabardin ASSR was restored.
+In 8 April 1944, Joseph Stalin accused the Balkars of cooperating with Nazi Germany, men of military age suspected of being collaborators were deported to internment camps in Central Asia.
+Balkar lands were incorporated into Kabardin ASSR except for Baksan valley which was ceded to the Georgian SSR.
+After the end of war, most of those interned were allowed to return, except those who actually were involved in anti-Soviet conspiracies.
+In 11 February 1957, the original name of Balkar-Kabardin ASSR was restored.